 Designing a Successful Customer Onboarding Framework For SaaS

-In this article, we’re going to break down what a customer onboarding framework is and isn’t, why it’s an important part of the customer onboarding process, explore tips and tactics you can use to drive customer success, and of course, what tools you need for the job.
+If you want to set your SaaS users up for success, building a comprehensive customer onboarding framework is critical.
+In this article, we’re going to break down what a customer onboarding framework is, why it’s important, explore tips and tactics you can use, and of course, what tools you need for the job.

 - Customer onboarding describes the continual process of helping users to experience the value of your product (at every stage of the lifecycle, not just sign-up).